HAS-Tools-2023/Course-Materials23/Class_Notes/Week6_pandas.md

-## Week5: Pandas DataFrames
+## Week6: Pandas DataFrames

 ### Series vs Dataframes:
 Basically the same but series are 1D (like a 1D numpy array but with an index that you can customize)  and dataframes have more than one colum

 ### What’s cool about dataframes:
--	Tabular format of rows and coluns
+-	Tabular format of rows and columns
 -	We can have columns with different kinds of data
 -	Columns have names and we can access data this way
 -	They have row indices too